ayastudio/JSpider-i18n/README.md

-# JSpider-i18n
+# js-spider internalization (i13n)

-Feel free to help translate JSpider in your favourite language (Star Wars ones count too)
+Feel free to help translate JSpider in your favourite language!
+Even if you speak Klingon, Dothraki or Elvish :elf:
+(Star Wars ones count too)